Teaching Children Bicycle Safety

 Bicycle helmets

 One of the biggest risks from bicycle incidents is permanent brain injury.
-Wearing a helmet the right way greatly lessens your child’s chances of having a brain injury.
+Wearing a helmet the right way greatly reduces your child’s chances of having a brain injury.
 Be sure to do the following:

 Start your child wearing a helmet at an early age.
 Introduce the helmet when your child starts riding a tricycle.

-Make sure the helmet is appropriate for the size and/or age of your child, and fits well.
-It should be level on top of the head, about two finger-widths above the eyebrows.
+Make sure the helmet is appropriate for the size and age of your child, and fits well.
+It should be level on top of the head, about 2 finger-widths above the eyebrows.
 It should not rock back and forth or side to side.
 The strap should be buckled and snug under the chin.
 For more information on helmet fit, visit the National Highway Traffic Safety Administration at www.nhtsa.gov or the CDC at www.cdc.gov and search for “helmet safety.”

 If you can, take the child to the store to try on the helmet before you buy it.
 This helps you find one that fits well.
 It's also helpful because a child who chooses their own helmet may be more likely to wear it.
 If you can’t bring your child to the store, measure their head before going to the store.